Guide to Using Your Health Care & Insurance

 Convenience

-We provide medical and psychiatric care, plus pharmacy, radiology and laboratory services right in our centrally located main building.
+We provide medical and psychiatric care, plus radiology, laboratory and prescription and non-prescription medication services right in our centrally located main building.
 We also have our Living Well education/counseling services, biofeedback, and light therapy located upstairs.
 Find our hours and locations here.

 Human-powered care